The topic of credit repair is a broad one, and while it mostly focuses on recovering from past mistakes, it can also encompass credit creation.

 Unfortunately, if your goal is simply to repair your credit, merely paying off your debts won't get you there.
 You also need to work to restore your credit at the same time.
 Of course, paying your debts in a timely manner may prevent future problems with your credit report.

 Repairing bad credit is a significant challenge for most consumers and we're here to help.
-Fortune credit services have developed a four step method for credit repair that has proven to be effective for hundreds of thousands of clients.
+SVS Fortune credit services have developed a four step method for credit repair that has proven to be effective for hundreds of thousands of clients.

 Be forewarned, sometimes settling a debt will actually lower your credit score.